gogetdata/ggd-recipes/docs/source/private_recipes.rst

 .. note::

     Installing private data recipes will take longer because the recipe goes through the normal check and validation step before it is installed.
-Additionally, there is now way to cache private data recipes, so the speedup seen from installing public data recipes is not available.
+Additionally, there is no way to cache private data recipes, so the speedup seen from installing public data recipes is not available.